 4 large eggs

-2 tablespoons cornstarch, or replace with sweet potato starch or arrowroot starch
+2 tablespoons cornstarch, replace with tapioca starch or sweet potato starch

 6 tablespoons water